 Scalefree is a company, founded by Dan Linstedt and Michael Olschminke.
 Linstedt is the inventor of Data Vault, which is a method to model and implement enterprise data warehouses.
 The article focuses on the use of hash-functions in Data Vault data warehousing.
 To be precise, it explains how Data Vault 2.0 differs from Data Vault 1.0 by using hash-functions rather than sequences to generate surrogate key values for business keys.
-In addition, hash-functions are suggested as a tool to detect change of non-business key attributes to track how their values change over time.
 Abstract First I will analyze and comment on the Scalefree article and DV 2.0, and explain a number of tenets of DV thinking along the way.
 A Summary of the Scalefree article I encourage you to first read the original article.
-Flashback a few years ago Objections Distracting Rhetorics with n m.
+Flashback a few years ago According to Dan's paper "DV2.0 and Hash Keys", the chances of having a hash key collision are nearly nonexistent (1/2^128).
+Objections Distracting Rhetorics The Birthday Problem with.

 Data Vault Modeling Increase Data Warehouse Agility.
 What is Data Vault?
 When talking about data modeling for data warehousing, most organizations implement either a dimensional (Ralph Kimball ) or normalized (Bill Inmon ) modeling techniques.
 Both approaches have been around for more than 20 years and have proven their practical use over time.
 In the last several years, however, market forces have made it imperative for business intelligence and analytics processes to become more agile.
 This trend comes with many challenges.
 One major issue is that dimensional and normalized data models are not built for rapid change.
 These types of problems have spurred interest in the Data Vault approach. “… It is a hybrid approach encompassing the best of breed between 3rd normal form (3NF) and star schema.
 The underlying idea of Data Vault is to separate the more stable part of entities (business keys and relations) from their descriptive attributes.